A tool to improve academic writing

-Turnitin from iParadigms is a web-based text-matching software that identifies and reports on similarities between documents.
-It is widely used as a tool to improve academic writing skills.
+Turnitin is a web-based text-matching software that identifies and reports on similarities between documents.

 How does Turnitin work?

-- Students submit papers to Turnitin via vUWS.
-Note: Turnitin is not used in all units at Western Sydney University and may not be utilised for all assignments within a particular unit.
+Note: Turnitin is not used in all subjects at Western Sydney University and may not be utilised for all assignments within a particular subject.

 - The feedback paper